 LeadPages is not an email marketing platform.
 Rather it integrates with your email marketing service, such as Mailchimp or ConvertKit, and adds email addresses to those accounts through the opt-ins generated via the lead magnets.

 Anyway, my experience with LeadPages was less than stellar.
 After I attempted to create my first lead magnet, an affirmations creation workbook, I was ready to create my mini funnel to start gathering emails.

-I don’t have a problem with the wth process of LeadPages.
+I don’t have a problem with the process of LeadPages.
 I had trouble with the program’s mediocre performance and results.
 Outside of Griffin’s barebones tutorial, it was hard to set up new pages on my own.
-They seemed to have two classes of page builders, an older one and a newer one.
+They seemed to have two classes of page builders: a legacy version and a newer version.
 Griffin demonstrated her tutorial on one of those types of templates, and they weren’t interchangeable.
-They even had different settings.
+They even had different settings and templates.
 Just customizing the pages required a learning curve, as the interface was not intuitive at all.
-And then there’s’ the hefty price tag.
+And then there’s the hefty price tag.
 In 2016, the standard version of LeadPages set you back $300.
 This is in addition to their $576 pro version and newer $180 basic package.

 Just say no. SumoMe is a monster plugin that takes over your WP dashboard and could possibly slow down your site.
 The free version only has a handful of functions/features that you can actually use.
 You need to upgrade to the pro version (wow, this is sounding familiar) to unlock all of the goodies.

 In the course, Griffin attempts to show you how you can use SumoMe to set up contests, opt-ins, welcome mats, and the like.
 The only issue is that she didn’t actually use these herself.
 If I remember correctly, she admitted to not using SumoMe herself, and that she got the ideas from someone else.
 So she never tested out the functionality of SumoMe herself, or if she did, decided not to continue using it.